 Since Wealthfront is technically a brokerage and not a bank, you may be wondering: Is Wealthfront safe?

 The short answer is yes, as the funds held in a Wealthfront cash account have FDIC protection through partner banks.
-In fact, you get up to $3 million in FDIC coverage for individual accounts and $6 million for joint accounts, which is 12 times the normal coverage limit offered by traditional banks.
+In fact, you get up to $8 million in FDIC coverage for individual accounts and $16 million for joint accounts.

 Key Advantages of a Wealthfront Cash Account

 There are a variety of reasons why you might choose a cash account over a traditional bank account.
 Here are some of the key benefits of choosing a Wealthfront cash account in lieu of traditional checking or savings accounts:

 - Earn interest on deposits at a competitive rate.

 - Enjoy FDIC consumer protections through partner banks way above the typical coverage limits.